 The Manchester Arts Commission was created in 1937, requiring three persons who served varying terms in office.
 Over the years the Commission functioned at varying degrees of activity, but always with a passion for promoting public art and all volunteers.

-It has been twelve years since three Art Commissioners – Grace Freije, Althea Haropulos and Georgie Reagan – were appointed by Mayor Raymond Wieczorek in December 1999 and later re-appointed by Mayor Robert Baines.
+In December 1999, three Art Commissioners – Grace Freije, Althea Haropulos and Georgie Reagan – were appointed by Mayor Raymond Wieczorek - and later re-appointed by Mayor Robert Baines.
 This particular appointment followed a period of inactivity for several years.

 The MAC has achieved many things over the years – the re-opening of the McIninch Family Gallery, two public sculptures ("Vivace" and "Crosswalk"), supporting the Trolley Tours, establishing the Art on the Wall @ City Hall, the White Flag pop-up gallery in 2010, and participation in the worldwide Inside/Out Project in support of TEDx 2011.
 In addition to helping coordinate the National Arts Program Exhibit in July/August.